pymc-devs/pymc/pymc3/examples/mlda/README.md

 ## The pipeline

+In order to run the pipeline, go to directory `pymc3/pymc3/examples/mlda` and run in bash:
+`python example.py`.

 The pipeline in `example.py` contains the following steps:
  - **Set parameters**: The user can various parameters, the most important of which
  are: